I. Advisory Committee

 II.
 Requirements for Completion of Graduate Studies in Immunology

 1. Students wishing to claim affiliation with the Immunology Program must satisfy the entrance requirements of the GSBS for the MS, PhD, or MD/PhD degree, matriculate, and affiliate with a laboratory as well as with the Program.

 2. During the first year of studies, the student should fulfill the following requirements: (a) completion of research tutorials consistent with the GSBS requirements, (b) identification of a potential research sponsor within the Program by mutual agreement with the faculty member, and (c) begin coursework, as outlined below.

 3. Students enrolled in the MD/PhD Program are required to first satisfactorily complete medical school coursework prior to entrance into the Immunology Program.

 B. Course Requirements

 1. The minimum required coursework for Immunology PhD students is determined by the Curriculum Committee of the Immunology Program and will be consistent with the GSBS requirements.
-This requirement includes Fundamental Immunology, Emerging Concepts in Immunology, Advanced Topics in Immunology, and one elective course.
+This requirement includes Fundamental Immunology, Emerging Concepts in Immunology, and elective course(s) totaling 4 credit hours.
 Electives are selected in consultation with the research advisor and the advisory committee and can be taken during any semester.

 2. Students pursuing the MD/PhD are required to successfully complete Fundamental Immunology and Emerging Concepts in Immunology, in addition to any GSBS requirements.